ACCT 513: Identity Theft and Computer-Related Fraud (3)

 Prerequisite: FINC 403

-This course will initially explore asset allocation decisions, the purpose and content of an investment policy statement, theories of market efficiencies, evidence of anomalies, the development and evolution of risk-return analysis, measures of risk and theories of valuation.
+This course will initially explore asset allocation decisions, the purpose and content of an investment policy statement, theories of market efficiency, evidence of anomalies, the development and evolution of risk-return analysis, measures of risk and theories of valuation.
 The course will then focus on the analysis and management of bonds and common stocks.
 Bond analysis will include forward rate and term structure theories and the determinants of bond volatility, including duration and convexity.
 Common stock analysis will include present value and relative valuation approaches, as well as industry and company-specific analysis.

 FINC 540: International Finance (3)